 Modern Vedic rectification rarely uses the classical layer in isolation.
 The most common workflow uses the Tatkalika and Sphuta tests in sequence with two other layers: a Tithi-Vara consistency check at the start (to verify that the recorded birth date is itself correct) and a life-event or AI-assisted scoring pass at the end (to confirm the candidate against the Vimshottari Dasha calendar).
 The classical layer sits in the middle of that sequence and does most of the work of narrowing a candidate window from twenty or thirty minutes down to three or four.

 The reason the classical layer sits in the middle is that it answers the question "is this candidate time internally consistent under classical rules?" before any external evidence (life events, family memory) is brought to bear.
-A candidate that fails the Pranapada test on day-night reckoning is failing a test that does not depend on what happened later in life, so it can be ruled out cheaply.
+A candidate that fails the Pranapada test on sunrise reckoning is failing a test that does not depend on what happened later in life, so it can be ruled out cheaply.
 Saving the life-event scoring for the surviving candidates means the heavier and slower scoring passes only run on times that have already proven themselves under the cheaper tests.

 The Recommended Order of Operations